How Remote Meetings Are Revolutionizing Your Industry

 Adam: So my sons are in adjacent school years, so they’re always apart.
 But one is really young in the year, one’s very old in the year.
 And so my eldest went to university last year, and my youngest went to university this year.
 And what was fascinating for me, and as I think about the kinds of people we’ll be hiring in the future, in sort of three, four years time, when they graduate, is how they’re kind of transitioning to university life and their friendship groups has been changed by the pandemic.
 So my eldest, yeah, they’re all doing kind of WhatsApp groups or Facebook.
 But it was kind of minimal interactions.
 So you had your kind of subject groups, and you’re kind of whole groups and all that kind of stuff.
 And but really, kind of everyone was just waiting until they met up.

-It’s almost like that, they decided to sort of step over all the chat bit and just go straight down, we’ll just hang out for a few hours just chatting and getting to know each other, and so what he’s done is kind of hit the ground running in terms of his social group, and the kind of people he knows and people who’ve got shared, shared hobbies with and experiences with them, that kind of thing.
-But also, as I kind of think about what that means for work, there’s a whole cohort of people now, for whom these kind of virtual worlds that we’ve created, we hear a lot about Oculus, and VR and AR and this kind of thing.
+It’s almost like that, they decided to sort of step over all the chat bit and just go straight down.
+We’ll just hang out for a few hours just chatting and getting to know each other.
+What he’s done is kind of hit the ground running in terms of his social group.
+And the kind of people he knows and people who’ve got shared.
+Shared hobbies with and experiences with them, that kind of thing.
+But also, as I kind of think about what that means for work.
+There’s a whole cohort of people now, for whom these kind of virtual worlds that we’ve created.
+We hear a lot about Oculus, and VR and AR and this kind of thing.

 And honestly think that actually, we are now operating in virtual worlds.
 Zoom, Teams, Hangouts, they are virtual worlds.
 They are, we can see into other people’s real worlds, but really, they’re just an avatar, just a view on those worlds.
 And so the adoption of these kind of technologies in this way of working and back to my kind of question about hiring junior people, whether or not this whole cohort of people will just be completely comfortable operating in these virtual worlds.